bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 $ tb build
 $ cfloader flash build/aideck_esp.bin deck-bcAI:esp-fw -w [your radio uri]
 ```
+This should take 2-3 minutes to flash, but you should be able to see the progress.

 See the [repository documentation](https://github.com/bitcraze/aideck-esp-firmware/blob/main/README.md) for more details on how to build and flash.
 {% endsi_step %}

 {% si_step Flash the latest GAP8 bootloader %}
-If you do not already have a bootloader on the GAP8, clone, build and
+If you do not already have a bootloader on the GAP8, which would be the case if it is new, clone, build and
 flash the bootloader with an Olimex ARM-USB-TINY-H JTAG using the following commands:

 ```